Maker what?!

 Laser cutters provide a way to cut and engrave materials like wood, acrylic, and cardboard with high precision.
 They can be used in a wide range of projects from art to engineering.

-A great laser cutter is the Emblaser 2, equipped with a 10W laser module capable of producing intricate designs on materials like paper, wood, plastic, and aluminium.
+A great laser cutter is the Emblaser Pro, equipped with the world's first 60W laser module capable of producing intricate designs on materials like paper, wood, plastic, and aluminium.
 In addition, the machine's unparalleled safety features make it ideal for both community and school makerspaces.
 These include an on-board Material Ignition Alert system that automatically shuts down the laser cutter if potential ignition is detected.
-The Emblaser 2 is a Class 1 laser device, which is the safest classification available for such a machine.
+The Emblaser Pro is a Class 1 laser device, which is the safest classification available for such a machine.

 Another Class 1 laser cutter is the FLUX Beambox.
 Safety features include a Smart Lid Sensor, which automatically pauses the machine if the lid is opened, and an Integrated Ventilation System that helps to prevent fires and extracts smoke and fumes.
-The FLUX Beambox also comes with a 40W laser module, which offers higher power and precision compared to the Emblaser 2.
-In addition, you can use the machine’s unique Smooth Rotary Module to engrave cylindrical objects like mugs, pens, and glassware.
+The FLUX Beambox also has a rotary add-on which you can use to engrave cylindrical objects like mugs, pens, and glassware.

 Robotics Kits